kolkhis/lac/src/intro.md

 Contains all materials pertaining to the course including links to external resources.
 It has been put together with care by a number of ProLUG group members referencing original instructional materials produce by Scott Champine (Het Tanis).

-The content is version controlled with Git and stored - [ProLUG Linux Administration Course (LAC) Repository](https://github.com/ProfessionalLinuxUsersGroup/lac/)
+The content is version controlled with Git and stored here: <https://github.com/ProfessionalLinuxUsersGroup/lac/>

 Furthermore, the book has been built with mdbook for ease of navigation.
 Be sure to try the search functionality.

 ## This Course

 Addresses how the Linux systems work for administration level tasks inside a corporate environment.
 This course will explore everything from the administration of a Linux server and fundamental command line tasks to advanced topics such as patching and web administration.

 ## Major Instructional Areas